-Duketon Mining holds approximately 1800 square kilometres of tenure within the highly prospective Duketon Greenstone Belt, north of Laverton in the Eastern Goldfields mineral province.
+Duketon Mining holds tenure within the highly prospective Duketon Greenstone Belt, north of Laverton in the Eastern Goldfields mineral province.

 Duketon’s tenement package lies along strike and adjacent to Regis Resources’ landholding including the Rosemont, Garden Well and Moolart Well Gold Mines.

-The Bulge Ultramafic Complex, a folded and thickened sequence of ultramafic, is host to the Rosie and C2 nickel sulphide resources and the Nariz discovery.
+The Bulge Ultramafic Complex, a folded and thickened sequence of ultramafic, is host to the Rosie and C2 nickel sulphide resources.

 Prior to the South Boulder Mines Ltd / Independence Group NL JV only sporadic exploration for nickel had been completed in the Belt, mainly in the 1960’s and 1970’s.

 The Rosie Deposit was discovered in 2006 by IGO-STB JV.
-Mineralisation is characterised by massive, matrix, breccia and disseminated Ni-Cu-PGE magmatic sulphides and the basal contact of the komatiite ultramafic flow.
+Mineralisation is characterised by massive, matrix, breccia and disseminated Ni-Cu-PGE magmatic sulphides and (should be on) the basal contact of the komatiite ultramafic flow.

 Discovered in 2006 by IGO-STB JV.
 The C2 deposit consists of a series of disseminated, blebby and matrix sulphide zones within and proximal to the contacts of the ultramafic complex.
 Three broad zones of mineralisation have been interpreted.
 JORC 2012 Mineral Resource estimate is 38,000t Nickel, 2370t Copper and 26,000oz Platinum and Palladium.
 C2 is open at depth and along strike.